curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 # Religion #2: Trustless Systems

-*Humankind ought to adopt systematic transparency and trustless systems.*
+*Humankind will become perfectly transparent.*

 We're due for an information-age religion, another tool for humankind.
 I want to give you an intuition for what it's like to believe in this trustless purpose.

 I'll be talking about "systematic transparency" quite a lot.
 It's about, "who is watching the observer?"
 Something has systematic transparency there's a system that guarantees some level of transparency for that "something" and another level of transparency for the system itself.

 I'll be talking about "trustless systems" too.
-It's about, "who is policing the police?"
+It's kind of like, "Who is policing the police?"
 Trustless systems automate resource-intensive trust tasks.
 Trustless systems are transparent - you can know exactly how they work, so you don't have to "trust" that the system won't let you down.
 You provably know how the system behaves.
 Systematic transparency is a great fuel for trustless systems, making it possible for trustless systems to exist.

 ## The parable of the five nations